GoogleCloudPlatform/oozie-to-airflow/oozie-to-airflow/README.md

 -h, --help
         Shows this help message.

+-a, --application <APPLICATION>
+        Application (from examples dir) to run the tests on.
+Must be specified unless -S or -A are specified.

 -p, --phase <PHASE>
         Phase of the test to run.
-One of [ convert prepare-dataproc prepare-composer test-composer all ].
-Defaults to all.
+One of [ convert prepare-dataproc prepare-composer test-composer test-oozie all ].
+Defaults to convert.

--a, --application <APPLICATION>
-        Application (from examples dir) to run the tests on.
-Defaults to

 -C, --composer-name <COMPOSER_NAME>
         Composer instance used to run the operations on.
 Defaults to o2a-integration